Profitbase/Episode-Docs/articles/invision/docs/systemsetup/installation/onpreminstallation.md

----
-title: "On-premise Installation"
-metaKeys: "Installation, .NET 4.8, Azure Service Bus subscription,  Manager, path, Instance Name, Website Name, Domain, Database Server, Service User, Service User Password, Azure Service Bus connection string, Azure Service Bus topic"
-folderOnly: "false"
-pageIndex: 3
----
+# On-premise Installation

-### Installation on Application Server
+## Installation on Application Server

 1. Make sure **.NET 4.8** is installed on the application server.
 2. Set up an **Azure Service Bus subscription**.